trentlarson/Schedule-Forecast/README.txt

 - I think there's a problem where defaultStartDate is used in the middle of scheduling in TimeSchedule.createIssueSchedules.
 It seems like it's being used for later issues and not just the first one.
 - in gantt-test.html, the "ranges of hourly work done" don't seem to match the start and end times

+To duplicate the error with efficient loading:
+- Load your DB with jira-test-render-error.sql (an admin user is trent/jirapass)
+- Run TimeScheduleTests.testIntegrationDynamicLoadAssigneeProblem

 ________________________________________________________________________________
 Sample SQL to adjust timeestimate fields if you've already set a bunch of estimates on 24x7 tracking: